The Essential Guide to Building a Brand Identity That Feels Like You

 Is letting my brand ‘unfold naturally’ a good idea?

 It may feel authentic for a founder-led brand because you're showing up as yourself, but it’s risky.
-When you allow your brand to "unfold natrually", your business identity becomes tightly tied to your personal identity, which can eventually limit growth.
+When you allow your brand to "unfold naturally", your business identity becomes tightly tied to your personal identity, which can eventually limit growth.
 Authenticity is powerful, but intentional authenticity is what creates sustainable brands.

 What are the signs that I need to refine or rebuild my brand identity?